In this article I will explain with an example, how to send email with

 Sending Email

-Then, an object of the SmtpClient class is created and the values of Host, Port, UserName, Password and Sender email address (from) fetched from the SMTP section of the Web.Config file are passed as parameter to respective methods of the SmtpClient class.
+Then, an object of the SmtpClient class is created and the values of Host, Port, UserName, Password and Sender email address (from) fetched from the SMTP section of the Web.Config file are passed as parameter to the Connect method along with the SecureSocketOptions set to Auto.

-And, the methods of the Mail Server such as ConnectAuthenticateSend and Disconnect are executed and a success message is displayed in JavaScript Alert Message Box using RegisterStartupScript method.
+Disconnect are executed and a success message is displayed in

 C#